mpeace11/elements-of-ai-end/README.md

 ## Background

 I want to be a neuroscience researcher.
 In a field this new, there is a lot of literature to wade through in a rabbit hole to determine the quality, topic, an interconnectedness to your own topic for.
 I expect some level of difficulty on this front and have seen it in PhD students I've worked under who were on a time crunch to graduate.
-A tool that can help sort and present that articles in a more palatable fashion could make writing and reviewing papers much easier.
-The inclusion of a feature that allows for decisions to be made based on particular criteria beyond relevancy (dissent, agreement, relatedness, etc.) could also prove quite useful - like a search filter.
-The summary feature could streamline this process in cases where there is little time on the clock.
+A tool that can help sort and present articles in a more palatable fashion could make writing and reviewing papers much easier.
+The inclusion of a feature that allows for articles to be presented based on particular criteria beyond relevancy (ex. dissent, agreement, relatedness, etc.) could also prove quite useful - like a search filter.
+A summary feature that sums up suggested literature could streamline this process in cases where there is little time left on the clock.

 ## How is it used?